Dtwpurple/pokecrystal16-w-Run/INSTALL.md

 # Instructions
-DO NOT use your old crystal 16bit save.
-The flags for trainers are different somehow and you will crash the game. or something else is broke idk. everything seems to work fine besides OLD SAVES. eg: you can load up an old save but when you cross paths with a trainer you've already fought it'll try to start a battle then crash.
+DO NOT RESUME A OLD SAVE WHEN IN FRONT OF A BEATEN TRAINER. if you dont heed this warning you will experince a crash.
+Dont worry just reload your old save with the old crystal 16bit rom and move out of line of sight.
+Then find a new trainer you can fight.
+Save before you fight them.
+Reload the save on the new rom and fight the new trainer.
+This should fix the issue with the last trainer you battled not being flagged and running the battle sequence again.

 Only compatible with RGBDS 5.2(VERY IMPORTANT!!)